NOTE: in 2020, the Idle-Free California Inc. 501c3 non-profit organization became Green Driving America Inc.

 LET'S END THE VEHICLE IDLING EPIDEMIC IN CALIFORNIA!

 A vehicle that avoids idling when it is not necessary, like when parked with the engine running and going nowhere.
-In California, it is estimated that idling when parked burns more than 300 million gallons of fuel every year, emitting more than 3 million tons of CO2.
+In California, it is estimated that idling when parked burns 300 million gallons of fuel every year, resulting in three million tons of CO2 emissions.

 • Save money by burning less fuel